halfprice06/snapgpt/README.md

 2. Exclude folders such as `__pycache__`, `.git`, `node_modules`, etc.
 3. Include files with extensions like `.py`, `.js`, `.md`, `.json`, and more
 4. Save everything to `full_code_snapshot.txt`
-5. Open that file in your default editor (configured in `~/.config/snapgpt/config.json`)
+5. Open that file in your chosen editor
+6. Copy the content to your clipboard (if enabled)

 You will see:
 1. A directory tree at the top of `full_code_snapshot.txt`